-This project will show you how to make a Xmas cracker that plays music when pulled.
+This project will show you how to make a musical cracker that plays music when pulled.
 Not only that, but it also contains possibly the greatest gift that you can fit in a cracker, a micro:bit!

 We’ll be using Makecode to programme the micro:bit.

 You can pick any melody you like from the start melody dropdown menu.

 - Connect the micro:bit to your computer using the micro USB cable.